gregfullard/workstation-scripts/README.md

      * git*
      * google-chrome*
      * insync*
- * Super-key + "atom" to confirm Eclipse is installed
+ * Super-key + "atom" to confirm Atom is installed
  * Super-key + "eclipse" to confirm Eclipse is installed
  * Super-key + "retext" to confirm Retext is installed
  * Super-key + "glogg" to confirm Glogg is installed